Nuristan Province

 The origin of the local Nuristani people has been disputed, ranging from being the indigenous inhabitants forced to flee to this region after refusing to surrender to invaders, to being linked to various ancient groups of people and the Turk Shahi kings.
 Some Nuristanis claim being descendants of the Greek occupying forces of Alexander the Great.
 It was formerly called Kafiristan ("Land of the Infidels") until the inhabitants were forcibly converted from an animist religion with elements from Indo-Iranian (Vedic- or Hindu-like) religion infused with local variations, to Islam in 1895, and thence the region has become known as Nuristan ("Land of Light").
-The region was located in an area surrounded by Buddhist and Hindu civilizations which were later taken over by Muslims.
+The region was located in an area surrounded by Buddhist states which later declined.

 The primary occupations are agriculture, animal husbandry, and day labor.
 Located on the southern slopes of the Hindu Kush mountains in the northeastern part of the country, Nuristan spans the basins of the Alingar, Pech, Landai Sin, and Kunar rivers.
 Most of Nuristan is covered by mountainous forests and it has a rich biodiversity with a domestically unique monsoon climate by air coming from the Indian Ocean.
 As of 2020, the entirety of Nuristan is now a protected national park.